 The Scripps Tutoring Program provides free tutoring for any Scripps student who is enrolled in any course within The Claremont Colleges.
 Tutoring is a peer-based one-on-one or small group service that begins the third week of the semester and ends on the last day of instruction.
-Tutoring for the Fall 2018 Semester will begin the week of 9/17 and end 12/12.
+Tutoring for the Spring 2019 Semester will begin the week of 2/4 and end 5/8.

 Requests should be submitted as soon as possible to allow time to identify a tutor.
 We cannot guarantee that every student will be matched with a tutor.
 Currently enrolled Scripps students may request a tutor for any course they are taking, with the exception of Core, Writing 50, and Introductory Chemistry (conducted through W.M.
 Keck Science Center).